yeokm1/vibrate_alarm_clock_2/README.md

 4. The Pololu DRV8833 motor driver is powered behind a 3.3V regulator as 5V is too high for the 10mm vibration motor.
 5. Display the temperature of the Chronodot.
 6. Qi wireless charging.
 Frequenct plugging in and out of the micro-USB cable may wear-out/damage the connector.
 Wireless charging is convenient too!
+7. Removed speaker as it is rather soft.
+Even the vibration motor is louder than the speaker!

 ##Notes
 1. The Analog to Digital Converter (ADC) of the Microview is rather unstable.
 As the battery voltage is retrieved via the ADC, I had to do a running average to get a stable value to display.